| VIVO Pathophysiology | Endocrine System |

 The Endocrine Pancreas: Introduction and Index

 The pancreas houses two distinctly different tissues.
 The bulk of its mass is exocrine tissue and associated ducts, which produce an alkaline fluid loaded with digestive enzymes which is delivered to the small intestine to facilitate digestion of foodstuffs.
-Scattered throughout the exocrine tissue are several hundred thousand clusters of endocrine cells which produce the hormones insulin and glucagon, plus a few other hormones.
+Scattered throughout the exocrine tissue are several hundred thousand clusters of endocrine cells which produce the hormones insulin, glucagon, and several other hormones.

 Core information on the endocrine pancreas and pancreatic hormones is presented in the following topics: